Ipsun Solar Public Policy

 - Ipsun Solar supports lobbying initiatives to extend the ITC (Investment Tax Credit)

-Below is a partial list of Counties in which Ipsun has played a role in advancing solar in one way or another for example but not limited to permitting process improvement, Business Licence requirements updates, site visit process improvements etc
+Below is a partial list of counties and towns in which Ipsun has played a role in advancing solar including permitting process improvement, business licence requirement updates, site visit process improvements, etc.

 - Prince William County (VA)

 - Town of Vienna (VA)